Matteo de Brienne

-Matteo Camillo Paul de Brienne (born May 22, 2002) is a Canadian professional soccer player who plays for Valour FC in the Canadian Premier League.
+Matteo Camillo Paul de Brienne (born May 22, 2002) is a Canadian professional soccer player who plays as a left-back for Allsvenskan club GAIS.

 Early life

 De Brienne began playing youth soccer at age three with Ottawa South United.
 In 2013, he was invited by the Dallas Texans SC (an affiliate club of Ottawa South United) to attend trials with the Real Madrid Academy in Spain.
 He played with the Ontario provincial team at the U14 level.
 In March 2016, he had a week-long trial with English club Crewe Alexandra.
 In August 2016, he joined the Vancouver Whitecaps Academy.

 University career

 In September 2021, he began attending Carleton University, where he played for the men's soccer team.
 He scored six goals in ten appearances, helping the Ravens capture the silver medal at the national tournament.
 He was named the OUA West Rookie of the Year.
 De Brienne was also named to the 2021 U Sports All-Rookie Team, as well to the national tournament all-star team.
 He was also a nominee for the U Sports Lou Bilek Award (Rookie of the Year).